-- Turn the ball joint clockwise to shorten the distance between the rod pivots; - Turn the ball joint counter-clockwise to lengthen the distance between the rod pivots. - 5.
-Re-fasten the ball joint to the lift pivot arm with the bolt, spacer, and nut in the same order that they were removed. - 6.
-Tighten the jam nut against the base of the ball joint. - 7.
-Remove the blocks from under the mower deck. - Remove the cutting height adjustment pin from in front of the deck lift pedal arm.
-Lift the mower deck and reinstall the adjustment pin in the desired cutting height.
+Turn the clevis counter-clockwise to lengthen the distance between the rod pivots

+- 8. Reinstall the clevis on the lift pivot arm and secure with the 1/2" clevis pin previously removed.
+Tighten the jam nut against the clevis. - 9.
+Remove the blocks from the under the mower deck. - 10.
+Remove the cutting height adjustment pin from in front of the deck lift pedal arm.
+Lift mower deck and reinstall adjustment pin in desired mowing height.